panoramicdata/PanoramicData.DeepCloner/README.md

 	}
 }
 ```
-Please, note, that _DeepCloneTo_ and _ShallowCloneTo_ requre that object should be class (it is useless for structures) and derived class must be real descendant of parent class (or same type).
+Please, note, that _DeepCloneTo_ and _ShallowCloneTo_ require that object should be class (it is useless for structures) and derived class must be real descendant of parent class (or same type).
 In another words, this code will not work:
 ```
 public class Base {}
 public class Derived1 : Base {}